jhusain/es6generatorproposal/README.md

     some(x => 42);
 ```

-__It is important that we enable the same types of composition regardless of whether a developer is using the comprehension syntax or method chaining.__ To ensure this, we must add additional combinators to the prototypes of the various collections.
+__It is important that we enable the same types of composition operations regardless of whether a developer is using the comprehension syntax or method chaining.__ To ensure this, we must add additional combinators to the prototypes of the various collections.

 Add concatMap method to the Array prototype
 ------------------

-We will add the following method to the Array prototype:
+To facilitate array composition with method chaining we will add concatMap to the Array prototype:

 ```JavaScript
 Array.prototype.concatMap = function(projection) {